Teiger Mentor in the Arts

 Solo & Two Person exhibitions include Untitled Miami, Lorin Gallery (Los Angeles), Geary Contemporary (New York City), Massey Klein Gallery (New York City), This Friday Next Friday (Brooklyn), Bloomsburg University (Pennsylvania), and Look and Listen in Marseille, France.
 Select group exhibitions include The PIT (Los Angeles), Badr El Jundi (Madrid), Mindy Solomon Gallery (Miami), Andrew Rafcaz Gallery (Chicago), Hesse Flatow (New York City), Mrs. Gallery (Maspeth, New York) and McBride Contemporain (Montreal).

-Haggarty earned her M.F.A. from Mason Gross, Rutgers University in 2011.
-She is the Founder, Owner, and Executive Director of The Canopy Program, which is a one-year mentorship program within the New York City Crit Club which Haggarty cofounded in 2017.
+Haggarty earned her M.F.A. from Mason Gross, Rutgers University, in 2011.
+She is the Founder, Owner, and Executive Director of The Canopy Program, a one-year mentorship program within the New York City Crit Club, which Haggarty cofounded in 2017.
 In addition, she is an Associate Professor at Pratt Institute.

-Haggarty will deliver an artist talk on March 14, 2024, at 5:15 p.m. in the Abby and Howard Milstein Auditorium.
+Haggarty delivered an artist talk on March 14, 2024, at 5:15 p.m. in the Abby and Howard Milstein Auditorium.

 EJ Hauser